mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1-apache-beam.md

 }
 ```

-* If there is no input lines for given fixed window, no results are produced
+* If there is no input lines for given period, no results are produced

+## Non-Consecutive Windows (Fire Always)

+TODO

 ## Late Data

 I'm glad that you are still there, the most interesting part of this blog post starts here.

-Late data is an integral part of every streaming application.
+Late data is an inevitable part of every streaming application.
 Imagine that our stream comes from mobile application and someone is on a train that has hit long tunnel somewhere in the Alps ...

 Streaming pipeline needs to materialize results in a timely manner, how long the pipeline should wait for data?
 If on 99th percentile latency is 3 seconds, it does not make any sense to wait for outliers late by minutes or hours.
 For unbounded data this is always heuristic calculation,
-the streaming engine continuously estimates time "X" where all input data with event-time less than "X" have been observed.
+the streaming engine continuously estimates time "X" where all input data with event-time less than "X" have been already observed.
-The time "X" is called watermark.
+The time "X" is called **watermark**.

 Fortunately it's quite easy to write fully deterministic test scenario for late data.
 Good streaming frameworks (like Apache Beam) provide watermark programmatic control.